uikit/uikit-site/docs/pages/javascript-utilities.md

 #### ratio

 This function returns the aspect ratio of an elements dimensions compared to a certain value.
-The following parameters may be passed to the function.

 | Parameter    | Type   | Default | Description                                                 |
 |:-------------|:-------|:--------|:------------------------------------------------------------|